-It is clear in this Draft Long-term Plan that water services are a significant driver for of both rates and debt pressures and these pressures have been felt across the local government sector.
-These increased pressures, along with the new legislation from Central Government's Local Water Done Well Plan, will require Council to review options for its Three W3-waters services delivery during this 10-year period, however any impact from this is presently unknown at this time.
-We are having discussions with neighbouring councils to assess whether there might be benefits to working together.
-Careful assessment of aAny proposed options will need to be carefully considered by Council, iwi, and the community.
+It is clear in this Draft Long-Term Plan that water services are a significant driver for both rates and debt pressures and these pressures have been felt across the sector.
+These increased pressures, along with the new legislation from Central Government's Local Water Done Well Plan, will require Council to review options for its 3-water services delivery during this 10-year period, however any impact from this is unknown at this time.
+We are having discussions with neighbouring councils to assess whether there might be benefits working together.
+Careful assessment of any proposed options will need to be considered by Council, iwi, and the community.
 At this point we expect water, wastewater and stormwater services to remain with Taupō District Council, and we will work to provide quality services as efficiently as possible.

-The first few years of this Long-term Plan focuses on ensuring our drinking water assets are up to requirements set by the government's water regulator Taumata Arowai.
-This is driving large increases in our capital programme.\
+The first few years of this Long-term Plan focuses on ensuring our drinking water assets are up to requirements set by the governments water regulator Taumata Arowai.
+This is driving large increases in our capital programme.